mojombo/tomdoc/tomdoc.md

 the comment block and the method definition.
-A TomDoc method block consists of a description section (required), an arguments section (required if the method takes any arguments), an examples section (optional), and a returns section (required).
+A TomDoc method block consists of a description section (required), an arguments section (required if the method takes any arguments), an examples section (optional), and a returns section (recommended).
 Lines that contain text MUST be separated from the comment marker by a single space.
 Lines that do not contain text SHOULD consist of just a comment marker (no trailing spaces).